Birlingham Village Hall

 Summary of the hires liabilities:

-During the period of hire:-
+During the period of hire you:-

-The Hirer shall indemnify the Trustees for the cost of repairs to any damage occurring to any part of the property, including the contents of the building, which may occur during the period of hire or as a result of the hire.
+shall indemnify the Trustees for the cost of repairs to any damage occurring to any part of the property, including the contents of the building, which may occur during the period of hire or as a result of the hire.

-The Hirer shall be responsible for the supervision of the premises, the fabric and contents, their care, safety from damage.
+shall be responsible for the supervision of the premises, the fabric and contents, their care, safety from damage.
 The Hall reserves the right to charge for the repair costs.

-The Hirer is responsible for the behaviour of all persons during the hire period.
+Are responsible for the behaviour of all persons during the hire period.

-The Hirer shall not use the premises for any unlawful purpose or in any unlawful way.
+shall not use the premises for any unlawful purpose or in any unlawful way.

 that the challenge 25 policy is adhered to.